ttu-etap-thesis/proposal/background.rst

 Agent Based Modeling
 ====================

-An agent based model :cite:`Evans2013`
+Agent based modeling and simulation (ABMS) is a methodological approach :cite:`Evans2013`